Baked Flounder

 - Healthy.
 Like barramundi, flounder is high in healthy omega-3 fatty acids and is super low in calories.

 - Works with fresh or frozen fillets.
-We’ll use fresh fillets when flounder is in season, but during the winter, we typically use frozen and thawed fillets.
+We’ll use fresh fillets when flounder is in season, but during the winter, we typically use frozen, thawed fillets.

 Key ingredients

 - Flounder fillets.
 Look for firm, pearly white fillets.
 They shouldn’t be overly fishy in aroma.
-If using frozen, allow them to thaw completely and pat them VERY dry.
+If using frozen, thaw them thoroughly and pat them VERY dry.

 - Extra virgin olive oil.
 To add flavor and help the seasonings stick.